Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### createChapterObjectWithName

-Returns a NSDictionary instance which contains information about the chapter.
+Returns an NSDictionary instance that contains information about the chapter.

 #### Syntax